Legit-Labs/legitify/docs/gitlab/project/no_signed_commits.md

 ---
 layout: default
-title: Unsigned Commits Are Allowed
+title: Default Branch Should Require All Commits To Be Signed
 parent: Project Policies
 grand_parent: GitLab Policies
 ---

-## Unsigned Commits Are Allowed
+## Default Branch Should Require All Commits To Be Signed
 policy name: no_signed_commits

 severity: LOW